HMT-In-Space/HMT-In-Space.github.io/Workshop-Dec-2025.md

 human-machine space operations, multi-stakeholder collaborations and consortium, and a technology and policy research/analysis agenda to accelerate a sustainable human presence in space.

+## Registration

+Registration is by invitation only -- a link will be provided

 ## Agenda Overview

 ### Day 1 (Dec 8, 2025)